INFGameDev/My-Hierarchy/README.md

 <h4 align="left">- Download Instructions -</h4>
-<h4 align="left">To get the asset, you can either download an official release package from the releases page or by clicking the green (<> Code) dropdown and click (Download Zip)
+<p align="left">To get the asset, you can either download an official release package from the releases page or by clicking the green (<> Code) dropdown and click (Download Zip)
-from that you can simply just extract it's contents and copy paste it to your project's asset folder.</h4>
+from that you can simply just extract it's contents and copy paste it to your project's asset folder.</p>